shenjl/wtfiswronghere/README.md

+It's too easy, not commendatory for u guys.

 ## Improve your Python by fixing errors

 We present small code samples that have errors in them.
 Initially, there is only one error and it is relatively easy to spot.
 As we move up challenges, there are multiple errors and subtle bugs.